cjmoreno094/Fitness-Friend/docs/api/activities.md

 {server_url}/activities
 ```

-Contains information about tasks stored for the users of the service.
+Contains information about activities assigned to the days of the week.

-To have a task in the service, the user must be added to
+To have a activities in the service, the user must be added to
-the service first.
-Learn more about the [user resource](user.md).
+the acitivity first.
+Learn more about (coming soon).

 ## Resource properties